How To Install Car Tracker Equipment

 Finally, add a ring terminal to the exposed end of the black wire on the GPS tracker.
 Place the ring terminal end on a metal surface (such as the steering column), ‘grounding’ the device.
 Secure it there with electrical tape.

-3. Reassemble the Dash
+3. Reassemble the Dashboard

 Tip: GPS signals do not travel through metal, so don’t place it on the steering column!
 Near or around the ignition coil is usually a sensible location.